Dilsha0812/book-store/README.md

-The *BookNest* is a user-friendly platform where users can browse, filter, and purchase books, while admins can manage the book inventory.
+The *BookNest* is a user-friendly book store platform where users can browse, filter, and purchase books, while admins can manage the book inventory.
 This application is built using the **MERN Stack** (MongoDB, Express.js, React, Node.js).